Complex scents rich in liquorish, tar, and dried rose.

 It benefits of a particularly favorable climate, protected from the cold north winds by the elevated hillside of La Morra.

-Spanning about 22 hectares (54 acres), this magnificent vineyard presents a rather soft terrain, with a composition mainly including loan and clay.
+This magnificent vineyard presents a rather soft terrain, with a composition mainly including loan and clay.

 It is a deep land that favors the production of more structured, tannic, and complex wines compared to the ones produced from Brunate vineyard grapes.
 Moreover, the Barolo di Cerequio develops, in time, complex and rich scents, dominated by liquorish, tar, dried rose, and truffle.